 The most comprehensive website about cat renal failure is TANYA’S COMPREHENSIVE GUIDE TO FELINE CHRONIC KIDNEY DISEASE – her website is incredible!

-Whether you are doing research on the best foods out there or you need to make a decision fast there are some very good kidney friendly cat food resources on the net:
+Whether you are doing research on the best foods out there or you need to make a decision fast, there are some excellent kidney-friendly cat food resources on the net:

-Some readers have reported that making sure a renal failure kitties drink enough water is very important to keep the kidneys flushed.
-Cats like fresh water, so often times kitties are more encouraged to drink water when it comes from a cat water fountain like the one from Pioneer Pet or another best cat water fountain.
+Some readers have reported that making sure renal failure kitties drink enough water is very important to keep the kidneys flushed.
+Cats like fresh water, so often, kitties are more encouraged to drink water from a cat water fountain like the one from Pioneer Pet or another best cat water fountain.

 Hi, I’m Jenny Dean, creator of Floppycats!
 Ever since my Aunt got the first Ragdoll cat in our family, I have loved the breed.
 Inspired by my childhood Ragdoll cat, Rags, I created Floppycats to connect, share and inspire other Ragdoll cat lovers around the world,